andrei91ro/lulu_kilobot_c/README.md

 # Kilobot robot controller modelled using a P/XP colony, written in C

+This C application allows for the control of a Kilobot robot using P colonies.

+This application has two distinct parts: (1) a PC simulation using the Kilombo simulator and (2) a firmware generation component that can be used to control real robots.
+Both components use the same C source code.

 # Requirements
 * Compilers:
   * GCC - for simulations on a computer